 ANGELA SAURINE finds there are plenty of fun activities for little kids in the nation’s capital

 A dark storm cloud looms above the windscreen as we edge closer to the nation’s capital.
 I am determined to get there before it rains.
-Our trip had already been delayed by a day thanks to an annoying but necessary COVID-19 test (negative, obvs) that had seen us forced to self-isolate until we got the results – one of the realities of the new era of travel.
+Our trip had already been delayed by a day t due to bad weather conditions.
 We’d been due to arrive that morning, when the forecast was for blue skies and sunshine.
 I want my son Oliver to get at least a few minutes in at the POD Playground at the National Arboretum Canberra that I’d heard so much about.
 After the long drive he is happy to be unleashed.
 He makes a beeline for the tallest ladder and slowly, but with as much determination as his mum, begins to make his way to the top.
 “How old is he?” a dad behind me asks, obviously surprised by his tiny stature.
 “Two,” I reply.
 “He’s doing well,” he says, and my heart swells with pride.
 I climb up behind him and we enter the heart of the giant acorn and the dark tunnel before us.
 With Oliver sitting between my legs we whizz down the slide, and emerge laughing into the daylight.
 I try to steer him in the direction of the toddler area, but it takes a while to get there as he stops en route to explore the pods, and tap on musical instruments he sees older kids playing.
 When we finally get to the sandpit he sits and takes off his shoes before running into another pod, pouring sand from one side, climbing the ropes, and sliding up and down the far more suitable slide, countless times.
 After he has had his fix, we head inside and grab a hot chocolate from the amazing architecturally-designed building and peruse the gift shop, which is filled with fun, educational toys and quality products such as science kits.

 We weren’t meant to be here.
 Our big holiday this year was supposed to be a South Pacific cruise, where I imagined making sandcastles on white sand beaches, swimming in calm turquoise bays and being greeted by cultural performances at the islands we visited.
 But like all of us, I’d been forced to look closer to home for our winter getaway.
 With the border between NSW and the ACT open, Canberra has become a popular destination for families.
 I’d always associated the nation’s capital with primary school excursions, visiting Parliament House, the Australian War Memorial and, of course, Questacon – the National Science and Technology Centre, where the earthquake machine had always been a favourite, as it was for Oliver on our previous visit.

-But I’m surprised how much there is to do there with younger kids.
+I’m surprised how much there is to do in Canberra with younger kids.
 Next on the list is the National Dinosaur Museum – a dream come true for little boys.
 The attraction, in Gold Creek Village, is home to the largest permanent display of dinosaur and other prehistoric fossil material in Australia, with life-like dinosaur models, skeletons, skulls, and robotic dinosaurs.

 Some of the animatronics are a bit 1960s-Disney, and I’d been warned that some small children find them a bit scary.
 But Oliver mostly just gazes at them mesmerised.
 It’s only when we pass the T-rex that he backs away a bit closer to me and clutches my leg tightly.
 There’s also a great section for toddlers to play downstairs, where they can bounce on dinosaur toys, play a dinosaur version of Connect 4, and draw on a chalkboard in the shape of a dinosaur footprint.
 But the outdoor dinosaur garden, where you can sit in jeeps and pretend to drive, is the biggest hit.